Units using capacity above represent kWAC.

 Justification: This scenario represents lower levels of improvement than the historical average (Feldman et al., 2021).
 With increased global deployment and a more efficient supply chain, preassembly of module mounting and wiring is possible.
 Best practices for permitting interconnection and PV installation (e.g., subdivision regulations, new construction guidelines, and design requirements) are being developed.

-Technology Description: This scenario assumes a 5% energy gain through lower system losses, increased use of bifacial modules, improvements in bifaciality, and a degradation rate reduction from 0.7%/yr to 0.5%/yr.
+Technology Description: This scenario assumes lower system losses, improvements in bifaciality (bifaciality factor increasing from 0.65 to 0.85), and a degradation rate reduction from 0.7%/yr to 0.5%/yr.

 Justification: Significant R&D is currently spent on better tracking, improved cell temperatures, and lower degradation rates.
-Companies will likely continue to focus on improved uptime to maximize profitability, and bifacial modules are already becoming a significant part of the global and U.S. supply chain.
-The ITRPV estimates the world market share of bifacial modules' will grow from 10% in 2018 to over 60% by 2030.
+Companies will likely continue to focus on improved uptime to maximize profitability.
+The ITRPV projects higher bifaciality factors for n-type module technologies (compared with the established p-type PERC [passivated emitter and rear cell] module technology) as well as increased deployment of n-type modules over the next decade.
 Industry participants have already demonstrated bifacial energy gains of 5%–33%, depending on the module mounting and other factors such as albedo.

-Technology Description: This scenario assumes inverter design simplification and manufacturing automation result in an inverter price of $0.03/WDC (inverter efficiency of 98.5%).
+Technology Description: This scenario assumes inverter design simplification and manufacturing automation result in an inverter price of $0.03/WDC.

 Justification: The power electronics industry already has road maps to simplify and automate current products, and there is more potential with increased industry size.